anita-uva/anita-uva/README.md

 <dd>Consider the following points with the RoBERTa Sentiment Analysis results.</dd>
 </dl>

 * We see positivity is consistently the lowest sentiment, regardless of bias.
-And while it ranks much higher than positivity, negativity is always the second highest sentiment.
-Surprisingly, neutral is always the highest ranking sentiment for every bias.
+While negativity is always the second highest sentiment.
+Neutral is always the highest ranking sentiment for every bias.

 * When comparing headlines and article texts, we see that positive sentiment for headlines is always ranked below 10%, whereas article texts exhibit more positivity (over 10% in every case) within the article itself.
 It seems that headlines may be less positive than the article content.